Project management: In-house or Outsourced?

 Project Owner vs. Project Manager: Roles Compared

-A project owner (PO) is a person who brings vision to the project and makes sure it aligns well with the long-term goals stakeholders have regarding it.
-Unlike the project manager, who is mostly occupied with internal communication with the team and their day-to-day tasks, the project owner works closer with the project sponsors, stakeholders, and directors.
-Traditionally, POs are in charge of the project’s business unit, its market fit, and the overall success of the release.
+Traditionally, POs are in charge of business processes, the project’s market fit, and the overall success of the release.
 Aspects like business analysis, future product’s mission and vision, market penetration strategy, financing, and returns on sponsors’ investments also belong to the project owner’s responsibilities.

 Project OwnerProject Manager